Jump into the Fire: Release

-Cover versions
+Cover versions and samples

 In his review for AllMusic, Greenwald highlights LaVern Baker's cover of the track for the Everybody Sings Nilsson tribute album as a "hot version".
 The song was regularly performed as an encore by LCD Soundsystem.
 The band's dance adaptation of the track appears in their 2012 documentary Shut Up and Play the Hits, as well as their 2014 live album The Long Goodbye.

 In 2015, "Jump into the Fire" was covered by Alice Cooper's supergroup Hollywood Vampires on their self-titled debut album.
 Cooper said: "Harry Nilsson was a ballad writer, so we found 'Jump into the Fire', which was actually a pretty good rock song.
 It was all based on drums, so we have Dave Grohl on drums."
 A version by Robin Zander was included on his first solo album, titled Robin Zander.

 The song was covered by Chris Cornell on his 2020 album No One Sings Like You Anymore, Vol. 1.

+Jim Gordon's drum solo would later be used as one of the drum tracks for The Orb's single "Little Fluffy Clouds", slowed down from 45 to 33 rpm approximately.

+The song was covered by Australian singer and multi-instrumentalist Jay Watson, a co-founder of psychedelic rock/pop band Pond and touring member of Australian psychedelic rock/pop project Tame Impala, under his stage name GUM, alongside Ambrose Kenny-Smith of Australian psychedelic rock band King Gizzard and the Lizard Wizard, for their collaborative live album, Live at the Corner (2025), which was recorded live on 10 April, 2025 at the Corner Hotel in Melbourne, Victoria, Australia.